-Low: Depths of Knossos is a first person action adventure, with completely procedural levels.
-Based in part on popular Rogue-likes, Low puts you in place of Theseus as he hunts the Minotaur downward through the dark Labyrinths of Crete.
-Low features procedural crypts, temples, palaces and caves, increasingly giant mythical creatures, unique and ghastly perma-deaths, and the ever-present threat, the Minotaur himself.
+Depths of Fear :: Knossos is a first person action adventure, with completely procedural levels.
+Based in part on popular Rogue-likes, Knossos puts you in place of Theseus as he hunts the Minotaur downward through the dark Labyrinths of Crete.
+Knossos features procedural crypts, temples, palaces and caves, increasingly giant mythical creatures, unique and ghastly perma-deaths, and the ever-present threat, the Minotaur himself.

 This last week has been many details as I try to polish some of the uglier corners of the labyrinth.
 Most importantly was an overhaul of GUI and a massive simplification of menu design.

 This main menu has a cinematic feel now; a little more like you are entering a 70′s film than a game.
 Could go further and add film streaks and grain, but perhaps that would be a little heavy handed/cliche for this project.

 ‘Low’ began with a “level-up” system; I quickly removed it in interest of simplicity and realism… Now that the game is stronger and playable for longer, I really missed the satisfaction of gaining XP, making a character better as you go… So it’s back.
 The two increasing scores are now “Experience” and “Knowledge”.
 Experience (or XP as the kids are calling it) is gained in combat and survival.
 These points can be divided when earned into 7 skills, tentatively labeled Strength, Speed, Dexterity, Stealth, Steady-hand, Learning, and Sight.
 Knowledge is gained by collecting books, scrolls and artifacts.
 You can divide earned knowledge points into “God-Powers”.
 These are abilities given by selected deities… for example, “Apollo’s Light Arrow”, an arrow that ignites and lights.